gavlig/kodiki/README.md

 - Modern builtin features

 For more details please refer to [Helix Editor](https://helix-editor.com/) [documentation](https://docs.helix-editor.com/) currently.

-### Notable differences from Helix Editor

-Added some functionality common for vs-like IDE-s:
-- Word selection by double click
-- Selecting with shift + mouse click
-- Enabled inlay hints by pressing ctrl+alt
-- Added hints on mouse hover (initial implementation is already in Helix Editor, just needed small tweaking)
-- Added minimap
-- Added "current symbol under cursor" field in the status panel
-- Added smart tab indent that matches expected indentation in current line

-Other quality-of-life changes:
-- Added formatting to symbol picker
-- Added insert mode overlay
-- Added avoiding of showing the same completion if it was closed by user in the same cursor position
-- Added initial focus on first completion item to apply it on first press of enter

-### Hotkey changes

-- Added selecting with shift+left/right/up/down/home/end in normal mode
-- Added word deleting with control+del/backspace in normal mode
-- Added control+/ for commenting
-- Removed control+c for commenting
-- Removed control+f/b for scrolling
-- Added control+f for search
-- Added control+c/v for copy/pasting in normal and insert modes
-- Added control+tab for buffer picker.
-Might be not the best choice but works for a migrant from vs-like IDE-s
-- Added alt+left/right for jumping forward/backward in jump list
-- Added control+space for completion suggestions
-- Added control+shift+space for signature help
-- Added control+f for search
-- Added enter for switching to insert mode

 ### In its current state Kodiki is built on:
 - [Bevy Engine](https://github.com/bevyengine/bevy) as base platform for rendering, handling input, windows and everything platform dependent